jarulsamy/robotTracking/README.md

 ```
 python /WHERE YOU SAVED IT/KaiVid/findRobot.py #.#.#.#
 ```
+This should be done with **Python 2.7** if not in your environment variable

 ## Running without Robot
 None of the Python 2.4 environment is needed without the robot.